criticalinsight/trade_guys/_podcast/counting-down-to-tariff-time.md

 - Agriculture
 - 232 tariffs
 - Congress
-excerpt: In this episode, the Trade Guys discuss the mayhem right before the United States pulls the trigger on imposing tariffs on China.
+excerpt: The Trade Guys discuss the mayhem right before the United States pulls the trigger on imposing tariffs on China.
 keywords:
 - _keywords/congress.md
 - _keywords/232_tariffs.md